tauoverpi/tauoverpi.github.io/article.md

   }
 ```

-Finally to build the project
+Finally to build the project we add it to the Makefile.

 ```{.make #resource-browser-makefile}
 RESBROWSER := projects/elm/resbrowser/src/ResourceBrowser.elm